xoopR/distr6/cran-comments.md

-## Comments

-Any environments not passing will pass once once `set6` 0.1.2 is fully uploaded to CRAN.

 ## Downstream dependencies

 There is currently one dependency, `mlr3proba`, which I am the maintainer of.
 This is expected to break after update and will be patched immediately after `distr6` is on CRAN.